- Employment and Social Developments in Europe (ESDE)

 - modernising social protection schemes

-Since 2017, the annual ESDE review has been dedicated to one overarching theme: intergenerational fairness and demographic change in 2017, the future of work, new forms of work and digitalisation in 2018 and sustainable growth in 2019:
+Since 2017, the annual ESDE review has been dedicated to one overarching theme: intergenerational fairness and demographic change in 2017, the future of work, new forms of work and digitalisation in 2018, sustainable growth in 2019 and fairness and solidarity in 2020:

 This report analyses the labour market from a macroeconomic perspective.
 It provides an analysis of recent employment and wage developments, looking at the euro area and the EU as a whole in comparison with its global trading partners.
 Each edition includes a thematic chapter that deepens the macro-economic analysis of a relevant issue.